-Course Handbook: The course handbook contains valuable information regarding course structure.
-It also contains lecture outlines with key slides and space for extensive note-taking.
+Course Handbook: The course handbook is MacIntroPsych Official Coruse Handbook Spring/Summer 2018 1X03/1N03/1F03 and can be purchased at the Bookstore.
+This handbook contains valuable information regarding course structure.
+It also contains module outlines with key slides and space for extensive note-taking.
 There are cognitive maps to help you visually represent and connect concepts from the lecture, as well as practice questions and activities to help you quiz your knowledge.

-Course Textbook: Your course textbook is Discover Psychology Vol 1, Fall 2016, Essential readings for 1X03/1N03/1F03 and can be purchased at the Bookstore.
+Course Textbook: Your course textbook is Discover Psychology Vol 1, Fall 2017, Essential readings for 1X03/1N03/1F03 and can be purchased at the Bookstore.
 This textbook will help you fully understand the complex material found in the web modules.
 Students who do not have a strong background in biology will especially benefit from reading the textbook.
 Weekly quizzes will also contain questions pertaining to material covered in the textbook.